hands-only cpr

 Receiving CPR greatly increases a person’s chances of surviving sudden cardiac arrest.

-But it’s not just trained professionals who can jump in to perform CPR.
-There are simple, lifesaving steps anyone can take to help by performing hands-only CPR.
+But trained professionals are not the only ones who can perform CPR.
+Anyone can perform simple, lifesaving steps to help by performing hands-only CPR.

 In the past, performing CPR meant checking the airway and doing mouth-to-mouth resuscitation in addition to chest compressions.
 Experts now advise chest compressions alone, also called hands-only CPR, can keep the heart pumping and maintain blood flow for a few minutes until emergency personnel arrives.

-Then, immediately begin chest compressions.
+Immediately begin chest compressions after calling 911.
 If using a cell phone, it may be possible to perform CPR and receive coaching from the 911 dispatcher at the same time.

-Hands-only CPR is recommended to be performed on adults and teens.
+Hands-only CPR is recommended for adults and teens.
 Press hard and fast in the center of the chest with your full body weight.
 Ideally, compressions should be 100 to 120 beats per minute.

 Conventional CPR is more involved, as it includes compressions and mouth-to-mouth breaths.
-This is still the recommended approach to be performed on children.
+This is still the recommended approach for children.

 According to the American Heart Association, there are three main reasons someone may be hesitant to perform CPR.